Author James M. Cain of the Thirties and Forties

 "Yeah, I'm telling you."

 Serenade by James M. Cain 1937

 "Just drive" isn't a line from Cain but it is his type of short and sweet to the point, statements that his characters use.
-It is said that he acquired his dialog style from a bricklayer named Ike he would stop and talk to during his teen years in College.
-He completed college by the age of eighteen.
-His father was President of the college.
+Cain's story is he acquired his dialog style from a bricklayer named Ike.
+Ike had been laying a new walkway at the college Cain attended and the student would stop and talk.

-Here is a portion of what Robertson has to say.
+Here is a what Robertson has to say.

 "..James M. Cain the writer has got lost.
 No one would rate Cain a Nobel-worthy man of letters - except maybe Albert Camus, who admitted basing his existentialist work "The Outsider" on the Cain template.
 Nevertheless, at the very least Cain deserves a seat alongside the other major fiction-writers of his day.
 He deserves to be taken seriously, not as some kind of a miner hammering out rough ore for the Hollywood refinery, but for what he was: a first-rate writer of fiction."

 Read the whole article about James Cain called "Prince of Darkness".

 Cain was no layabout.
 He completed college with a B.A. at the age eighteen and later earned a Masters.
 After college he tried several jobs including selling insurance, teaching in a college and inspecting roads.